-At Roth Heating & Cooling, Plumbing & Electrical, our electrical services team is highly trained and ready to tackle any residential electrical issue you may be experiencing.
+At Roth Heating & Cooling, Plumbing, Electrical, Drain Services, our electrical services team is highly trained and ready to tackle any residential electrical issue you may be experiencing.
 Trusted in the area for over 40 years, Roth is committed to providing each and every customer with a five-star experience.
 We are fully licensed, bonded, and insured for your protection and back all new installations with a lifetime warranty.
-Whether you're looking to schedule an electrical safety inspection on an older home or need an emergency electrician for an urgent problem, we have you covered!
+Whether you’re looking to schedule an electrical safety inspection on an older home or need an emergency electrician for an urgent problem, we have you covered!

 We provide the following electrical services in Oregon City:

 - Electrical inspections

 - Whole-home surge protection

 Homes of any age experience electrical problems.
 You can keep your Oregon City home safe from common electrical concerns if you keep an eye out for these problems:

 - Plugs that fall out of receptacles.
 Worn contacts that do not hold a plug firmly pose a fire risk and should be replaced as soon as possible.
 Outlets are not expensive or difficult to replace.

 - No ground-fault circuit interrupters (GFCIs) in wet areas.
 GFCIs shut off current quickly to prevent electrocution.
 These receptacles are required in new homes in bathrooms, kitchens, and other areas where water may be present.
 You can stay safe when you replace older receptacles with GFCIs.
 They are a little bit more expensive than regular outlets at about $12 apiece.